jsxgraph/jsxgraph_website/src/projects/3rdparty/_3rdparty.section.md

 > /media/logos-external/logo-mumie.png

 MUMIE is a digital learning platform for mathematics and STEM subjects.
 It integrates JSXGraph to provide interactive visualizations in e-learning content.
 Students can explore dynamic constructions, manipulate parameters, and receive feedback, enhancing conceptual understanding.
+For creation of such e-learning content, the platform offers an authoring tool with LaTeX-based syntax.

 [Learn more](https://www.mumie.net)